KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/authentication/token-authentication.md

 ![Image title](https://help.kopicloud-ad-api.com/assets/docs/generate_basic_token.png)

 Then, the token will be generated.
-Copy the token and store in a safe place!
+Copy the token and store it in a safe place!

 ![Image title](https://help.kopicloud-ad-api.com/assets/docs/generate_basic_token_result.png)